-In this example, \\attribute\\((section("foo"))) specifies that the linker is to place the global variable variable in a section called foo.
-The scatter file specifies that the linker is to place the section foo in the ADDER execution region of the FLASH execution region.
+- \\attribute\\((section("foo"))) specifies that the linker is to place the global variable variable in a section called foo. - \\attribute\\((section(".bss.mybss"))) specifies that the linker is to place the global variable z in a section called .bss.mybss. - The scatter file specifies that the linker is to place the section foo in the ADDER execution region of the FLASH execution region.

 The following example shows the output from --map: